dalesgit/zettelkasten/feddeler funeral.md

 ## It takes a lifetime

-The silversword plant illustrates the principle.
+The silversword plant illustrates this principle.
 I only know about this plant because it is the mascot of the athletic teams of Chaminade University in Honolulu.
 I taught there for a few years after I retired from parish ministry.
 The silversword plant blooms but one time in its lifetime.
 Then it dies.

 The Haleakalā silversword, is found only on the high slopes of Maui’s Haleakalā volcano.
 It is a rare alpine plant that blooms just once in its lifetime.
 For decades, it waits in silence, its shimmering silver leaves gathering sunlight in the thin mountain air.
 Then, without warning and only once in its life, it blooms.